 Another new model was introduced at the 1959 Scottish Show.
 Designated the 'Leopard', it was a medium-weight chassis and was intended to fill the gap left by the Royal Tiger, although it was basically a Tiger Cub chassis with a larger engine.
 Two models were offered, the L1, which was the bus version and the L2, which was the coach version.
 Both were 8ft wide and 30ft long with a wheelbase of 16ft 2in.

 By 1961 another amendment to the Construction and Use Regulations now permitted the maximum length of single- and double-deck buses and coaches to be 36ft and the maximum width to be 8ft 2½ ins.
 In the summer of 1961 Leyland Motors announced a new range of Leopard model/h3s with 36ft long chassis for the home market, which they designated PSU3/1R to PSU3/4R.
 All four models had a wheelbase of 18ft 6in with overall width of 8ft.

 The Leyland Bus (Doug Jack, PRC 1984) and Beyond Reality, Leyland Bus - The Twilight Years (Doug Jack, Venture 1994), with some additional notes from Leyland Buses in Camera (Gavin Booth, Ian Allan 1981).

 Acknowledgement primarily to the Haslingdon Borough Corporation Transport Society site for this information which is summarised and built upon.
 Their page seems to have been removed.

-More recently I've obtained the booklet; 'Leyland Motors Ltd Official History 1896 -1986 from the British Commercial Vehicle Museum for all of £4.
+The booklet; 'Leyland Motors Ltd Official History 1896 -1986 from the British Commercial Vehicle Museum for all of £4.
 Also from the same place the booklet; 'Leyland Atlantean', £1.50.
-The following has been reviewed using these booklets which contain a mine of information, anecdotes and photographs.